mandrasch/screenreadthis/README.md

 # or start the server and open the app in a new browser tab:
 npm run dev -- --open
 ```

-The local dev site assumes you have https://github.com/mandrasch/screenreadthis-api-server running on localhost.

 ## Building